KissLog-net/KissLog.Documentation/source/on-premises/kisslog-frontend/index.rst

 The authentication JWT must be signed with the secret provided under ``Authorization\HS256Secret`` property from the ``Configuration\KissLog.json`` file.

+The authentication JWT can be created programmatically or online (using https://jwt.io/, for example).

 .. figure:: images/generating-authentication-jwt.png
     :alt: Generating authentication JWT